BurstSketch/BurstSketch/README.md

 # BurstSketch

+Note: you can view the updated code in the link (https://github.com/mrj222/burst-sketch), in which `cpu` contains the source code for CPU experiments.

 ## Introduction

 Burst is a common pattern in data streams which consists of a sudden increase in terms of arrival rate followed by a sudden decrease.
 The design goal of this paper is to use limited size of memory to accurately detect bursts in real time.
 Towards the design goal of this paper, we propose a novel sketch to detect bursts in real time, namely BurstSketch.
 BurstSketch consists of two parts, Stage 1 and Stage 2.
 In Stage 1, we use the technique Running Track to select potential burst items efficiently.
 In Stage 2, we monitor the potential burst items and capture the key features of burst pattern by a technique named Snapshotting.
 We conduct extensive experiments to evaluate the performance of our sketch.
 Experimental results show that compared to the strawman solution, our sketch improves the recall rate up to 1.75 times.